-3.1.2.23 To identify and protect vegetation protection zones adjacent to natural heritage and hydrologic features by:

-a) requiring an environmental impact study, natural heritage evaluation and/or hydrological evaluation, or equivalent to confirm the vegetation protection zone where development, redevelopment or site alteration A vegetation protection zone is a buffer area intended to protect a natural heritage or hydrologic feature and its ecological function from adjacent land use impacts. is proposed within the minimum adjacent lands outlined in Table 3.1.2.23.
-The vegetation protection zone shall be based on the minimum standards provided in Table 3.1.2.23 and any additional lands required to protect the feature; and b) securing vegetation protection zones through:

-- i. conveyance into public ownership through the development approval process; and - ii. appropriate zoning controls.
+- To identify and protect vegetation protection zones adjacent to natural heritage features and hydrologic features by: - a) applying the minimum vegetation protection zone requirements outlined below to development, redevelopment or site alteration on lands adjacent to key natural heritage features and key hydrologic features, valleylands, watercourse corridors, woodlands and wetlands (evaluated or unevaluated) as determined by an Environmental Impact Study, Natural Heritage Evaluation and/or Hydrological Evaluation, or equivalent; - b) requiring an appropriate study to determine the extent of the vegetation protection zone where development, redevelopment or site alteration is proposed within the minimum adjacent lands identified in Section 3.1.2.24 a); and - c) securing vegetation protection zones through: - i. conveyance into public ownership through the development approval process; and - ii. appropriate zoning controls.